Choosing a business partner could be the second most important relationship you ever choose, (the first being who you marry).

 Given that BestSelf was a significant part of his assets, it made the buyout that much more difficult and drawn out.
 It took us over 6 months to finally agree to a number and terms, and then another almost 2 months to get approval from his wife on it.

-Meanwhile during this process the company (and me) are racking up legal bills dealing with the added complexity of his divorce.
-Unlike mine which was a relatively straightforward transaction and cost the company $0, his involved dealing with multiple lawyers all of who had different agenda’s (divorce, business, personal etc.)
+Meanwhile, during this process, the company (and I) are racking up legal bills dealing with the added complexity of his divorce.
+Unlike mine which was a relatively straightforward transaction and cost the company $0, his involved dealing with multiple lawyers all of whom had different agendas (divorce, business, personal, etc.)

 I think there were 5-6 different lawyers involved between all parties.